-The best part?
-I liked the flavor better than any store bought creamer I’ve ever had.
 It’s smooth, sweet, and flavored just the way I like it.
-And, it’s made with just a few wholesome ingredients, no odd preservatives.
+Heck I can even change the flavor week to week!
+The best part is that I know exactly what’s in it.
+I even make my own condensed milk, so from start to finish, it’s completely made from scratch.
 Trust me on this one, if you give homemade coffee creamer a try, you’ll be a convert too.

 - Sweetened Condensed Milk: This is the sweetening agent in your homemade creamer.
-You can purchase cans from your favorite grocery, they even make coconut sweetened condensed milk now if you’re hoping for non-dairy.
+You’re more than welcome to use the canned stuff, either traditional or non-dairy.
 Or, you can whip up your own with my easy recipe for Homemade Sweetened Condensed Milk (also can be made vegan/non-dairy!)

 - Milk: The second major ingredient, necessary to thin out the sweetened condensed milk and tame the sweetness.
-You can again choose whatever milk you please, cow, coconut, nut, or soy.
-You can even blend milks.
-I personally love to combine whipping cream and milk for a delicious creamy combo.
+You can choose whatever milk you please, cow, coconut, nut, or soy.

 - Flavoring: Now this is where you can get really wild.
 Add cocoa powder, cinnamon, vanilla, maple, whatever makes you happy!